jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>This code checks whether the required version of .NET is installed on the local machine, and if not, it downloads and installs it.
+This code checks whether the required version of .NET is installed on the local machine, and if not, it downloads and installs it.
-The installation process updates the <code>Status</code> of the current progress of downloading and unpacking the Runtime.</p>
+The installation process updates the `Status` of the current progress of downloading and unpacking the Runtime.

-<p>Finally, we need to connect the <code>CustomAction</code> to the WixSharp project.
-To do this, we initialize the <code>Actions</code> property:</p>
+Finally, we need to connect the `CustomAction` to the WixSharp project.
+To do this, we initialize the `Actions` property:

 <pre class="prettyprint">
 var project = new Project
 {